Babies born on floor as Zimbabwe's health system totters - Journal du Cameroun

 “One needs gloves that fit just right when performing delicate operations, but we get old gloves that are too big,” said another doctor.

-A UN special rapporteur Hilal Elver on food security last week spoke of “disturbing information” that public hospitals had exhausted food stocks, forcing them to seek humanitarian aid and that medical equipment in some cases was “no longer operational”.
+A UN special rapporteur on food security, Hilal Elver, last week spoke of “disturbing information” that public hospitals had exhausted food stocks, forcing them to seek humanitarian aid and that medical equipment in some cases was “no longer operational”.

 In the second largest city of Bulawayo, Zimbabweans living abroad are helping in a small way by crowdfunding and sending money back home to offer health care for the vulnerable.